“In order to heal we must first forgive… and sometimes the person we must forgive is ourselves.” ~ Mila Bron

 It was only last night that the car was delivered to his place.
 Those guys had parked it in the garage and left.
 Lewis didn’t go to see it but just signed the relevant papers and sent those fellows off.
 It had been about 8 months now since he’d seen the car.
 He lost part of himself in that car.
 Honestly ever since the incident he didn’t want the car back.
 After paying off the relevant costs he didn’t bother to take it back.
 But the company delivered it back anyway because it can’t be kept rotting in a warehouse.

-He wore a white cotton shirt, his favourite and a nice pair of brown chinos.
+He wore a white cotton shirt, his favourite and a nice pair of khaki pants.
 Dressed his Sunday best, Lewis headed downstairs to make breakfast.
 Breakfast consisted of toasted bread with some Jam, and 2 mandatory cups of strong black coffee.

 Lewis lived in the English countryside.
 Not many neighbours in the vicinity.
 He had an extensive collection of cars, half were given to him by his late father.
 But the one that was delivered last night had some history with it.